ndronos/c-nomorph/Adamson-2011/README.md

 And at the Core level, I'm sometimes glad to only have C.
 For something like singnal processing..., handling me a void* is just fine...
+In the higher level media frameworks, we have to pass around samples and frame buffers and such as full-blown objects, and sometimes it feels heavier the it needs to.
+...

 (Adamson, 2011)
 ```